MicheleMosca/SurveyProject/README.md

 `python manage.py migrate`

-Create an Admin account to have the access to the Administration Panel:
+Create an Admin account to have access to the Administration Panel:

 `python manage.py createsuperuser`